 Megan says that she was able to change her diet relatively quickly but then spent the first few months “binging on kale chips that were smothered in a cheese-flavored coating.”
 After awhile, she was able to control those cravings too and found that she was feeling better than she had in a very long time.
 The raw vegan diet that Megan started eating contained a lot of seeds and nuts.
 She reports that she continued to be troubled by migraines, so she went back to Arnold and he told her to stop eating the nuts and seeds because they might be too high in fat for her.
 She stopped consuming them and the migraines stopped.

 She now eats about 2 pounds of raw fruits and vegetables everyday and says that she is full of energy and doing great with this more restrictive raw vegan diet (with no added salt or fat).
 It took about a year and a half of eating this very strict vegan diet for the tumor to disappear entirely and she has continued on with her specialized diet ever since.

-- For Breakfast – she typically eats a banana whip made with frozen bananas, mangoes and strawberries…..see the video below on how to make a banana whip.
+- For Breakfast – she typically eats a frozen fruit whip made with frozen bananas, mangoes and strawberries…..see the video below on how to make a banana whip.

-- For snacks – she likes to eat dates, mangoes, cucumbers, banana whips, and making fresh fruit smoothies.
+- For snacks – she eats dates, mangoes, cucumbers, banana whips, and fresh fruit smoothies.

 A raw vegan diet is a very versatile and varied diet which has fruits and vegetables at its core.
-Megan chose to eat a very simplified diet, but don’t be misled, there are many cookbooks available to help guide you in making satisfying meals.
+There are many cookbooks available to help guide you in making satisfying meals.
 See the raw food pyramid below for more food ideas.
-Megan is about to turn 18 and says that she is proud to be a raw vegan.
-On a more personal note she has an associate’s degree in theater, loves to sing and dance, as well as photography.
+Megan has an associate’s degree in theater, loves to sing and dance, as well as photography.